suno-ai/bark/model-card.md

 While we hope that this release will enable users to express their creativity and build applications that are a force for good, we acknowledge that any text to audio model has the potential for dual use.
 While it is not straightforward to voice clone known people with Bark, they can still be used for nefarious purposes.
+To further reduce the chances of unintended use of Bark, we also release a simple classifier to detect Bark-generated audio with high accuracy (see notebooks section of the main repository).